murchandamus/bips/bip-update-process.md

 BIPs should be written in mediawiki or markdown[^markdown] format.

-Each BIP must have a Preamble, an Abstract, and a Copyright section.
+Each BIP must have a Preamble, an Abstract, a Copyright section, and a Backward Compatibility section.
 Authors should consider all issues in the following list and address each as appropriate.
 For some BIPs, some concerns may not warrant a dedicated section.

 * Preamble -- Headers containing metadata about the BIP (see the section [BIP header preamble](#bip-header-preamble) below).